Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Solution approach

 \section{Solution approach}

 To solve the model, we integrate the Sample Average Approximation (SAA) and L-shaped methods (Algorithm \ref{alg:SAA-BD}).
 SAA builds stochastic programs with scenario sets of a manageable size, and the L-shaped method solves them.
-This allows problems with large sample spaces to be solved with low optimality gaps in a reasonable time \citep{SANTOSO200596}.
+This approach is well-suited for solving two-stage stochastic programs with continuous recourse \citep{Govindan2017} and allows problems with large sample spaces to be solved with low optimality gaps in a reasonable time \citep{SANTOSO200596}.
+The latter is particularly relevant for the uncertainty in the considered problem; export ban risks, disruptions, operational strain, and demand are considered worldwide.

 The SAA method builds optimization problems through an exterior sampling approach.
-It estimates the second-stage objective function \eqref{OF2}, $\mathbb{E}_{\Omega}[Q(Y,\xi)],$ by a sample average function $\hat{q}_N(Y)$ = $\frac{1}{N} \sum_{\omega=1}^{N} Q(Y,\xi^\omega)$, in which the uncertainty set $\Omega$ is replaced by a set of $N$ i.i.d. sampled scenarios \citep{Verweij2003}.
+It estimates $\sum_{\omega \in \Omega} \mathcal{P}^\omega Q^{\omega}(Y)$ by a sample average function $\frac{1}{N} \sum_{\omega=1}^{N} Q^\omega(Y)$, in which the uncertainty set $\Omega$ is replaced by a set of $N$ i.i.d. sampled scenarios \citep{Verweij2003}.
 Solving the SAA problem \eqref{SAA_p} for $M$ independent replications, each of size $N$, we get $M$ objectives values $(z_N^1,...,z_N^M)$ and candidate solutions $(\hat{Y}^1,...,\hat{Y}^M)$.
-An approximate $100(1-\alpha)\%$ confidence of the statistical estimates of the lower bound $(L_{N,M})$ and upper bound $(U_{N^\prime})$ of the optimal objective value of \eqref{2SSP} can be calculated as presented in Algorithm \ref{alg:SAA-BD}.
-In particular, $U_{N^\prime}$ is estimated by solving \eqref{SAA_p} with $N^\prime \gg N$ number of scenarios.
-With this procedure, a valid bound of the true gap with confidence of at least 1-2$\alpha$ is obtained.
-Properties of the estimators and convergence of the SAA method are explained in \cite{Kleywegt2002}.
+An approximate $100(1-2\alpha)\%$ confidence of the statistical estimates of the lower $(L)$ and upper $(U)$ bounds of the optimal objective value of \eqref{2SSP} can be calculated as presented in Algorithm \ref{alg:SAA-BD}.
+In particular, $U$ is estimated by solving \eqref{SAA_p} with $N^\prime \gg N$ number of scenarios.
+This procedure generates a valid bound of the true gap with confidence of at least 1-2$\alpha$.
+Discussions about the properties of the estimators, convergence of the SAA method and the selection of $M,N$ and $N^\prime$ to get $\varepsilon$-optimal solutions are provided in \citet{Kleywegt2002}.